 |Total ESG percentile||14.88|

 |Environmental score percentile||5|

 |Social score percentile||5|

 Mastercard share dividends

-While Mastercard's payout ratio might seem low, this can signify that Mastercard is investing more in its future growth.
+While Mastercard's payout ratio might seem fairly standard, it's worth remembering that Mastercard may be investing much of the rest of its net profits in future growth.

 Have Mastercard's shares ever split?